chatwoot/docs/docs/self-hosted/deployment/linux-vm.md

 ## Steps to install

+> **Note**: If you plan to use a domain with chatwoot, please add an A record before proceeding.
+> Refer the `Configuring the installation domain` section below.

 1. Create a **setup.sh** file and copy the content from the above link or use the following commands.

 ```bash